jpsierens/gameoflifejs/README.md

 # Game of Life in ES6

-To play, first download the repository,then, in your terminal, run this command:
+To play, first download the repository, then, in your terminal, run this command (assuming you have node installed):

 <code>npm install</code>